 You can now apply for all of the assistance programs using one application.
 If you are approved, you will have a lower monthly bill that will not change from month to month.

 Who should apply?

 Anyone having trouble paying their water bill should apply for help.
-The Tiered Assistance Program (TAP) is designed to help Philadelphia Water Department customers who are:
+Assistance programs are designed to help Philadelphia Water Department customers who are:

 - Low income.

 - Having a special hardship that makes it difficult to pay their water bills.